pensjonatus/flash-fiction/blog/the-experiment.md

 ---
-title: 'The Experiment'
+title: The Experiment
 date: '2018-08-13'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'sci-fi'
+  - sci-fi
 ---

 I walked down the gloomy corridor and into the dark room.
 The man was sitting in